garyillyes/cbcp/draft-illyes-aipref-cbcp.md

 central registry where website owners can look up well-behaved crawlers.
-Note that while self-declared research crawlers, including privacy and malware discovery crawlers, and contractual crawlers are welcome to adopt these practices, due to the nature of their relationship with sites, they may exempt themselves from any of the Crawler Best Practices with a rationale.
+Note that while self-declared research crawlers, including privacy and malware discovery crawlers, and contractual crawlers are welcome to adopt these practices, due to the nature of their relationsh with sites, they may exempt themselves from any of the Crawler Best Practices with a rationale.